oracle/node-oracledb/doc/api.md

 Explicitly closes a Lob.

-Lobs created with [`createLob()`](#connectioncreatelob) should be explicitly closed with [`lob.close()`](#lobclose) when no longer needed.
+Lobs created with [`createLob()`](#connectioncreatelob) should be explicitly closed when no longer needed.
 This frees resources in node-oracledb and in Oracle Database.

-Persistent or temporary Lobs returned from the database may also be closed with `lob.close()` as long as streaming is not currently happening.
+Persistent or temporary Lobs returned from the database may also be closed as long as streaming is not currently happening.
 Note these Lobs are automatically closed when streamed to completion or used as the source for an IN OUT bind.
 If you try to close a Lob being used for streaming you will get the error *NJS-023: concurrent operations on a Lob are not allowed*.

-The `lob.close()` method emits the [Node.js Stream][16] 'close' event
-unless the Lob has already been explicitly or automatically closed.
+The `lob.close()` method emits the [Node.js Stream][16] `close` event unless the Lob has already been explicitly or automatically closed.

 The connection must be open when calling `lob.close()` on a temporary LOB, such as those created by `createLob()`.